Theory - Guitar, Piano

 - There is no 12 or 14 note.
 That's just the way it is.

-- Note 9 and note 2 are the same thing, and 6 and 13 are the same too
+- Note 9 and note 2 are the same thing, and 6 and 13 are the same too.
+The higher numbers just imply they are in the higher octave.

 - The black keys have two alphabetic names.
 Sorry.
 They are either flats or sharps, which depends on the key signature of the music, but in practice it doesn't matter much which name you give them.